vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 2. Connect to Exchange Online PowerShell

+> If you're using MTA-STS, you'll need to set your policy mode to `testing` during configuration, and set it back to `enforced` after configuration.

 3. Enable DNSSEC on your verified domain by running the cmdlet: `Enable-DnssecForVerifiedDomain -DomainName yourdomain.com`

 4. Take the `DnssecMxValue` value, navigate to the DNS registrar hosting the domain, add a new MX record: `20 yourdomain-com.j-v1.mx.microsoft` and set the TTL to the lowest possible value (not lower than 30 seconds).